PRODUCT OVERVIEW

 Multiple Locations and Multiple Users

-Each business organization entity will be able to have multiple locations, and multiple users accounts with differentiating roles within the business organization.
-All users can be assigned to one or more locations to receive notifications about donations nearby.
+Each business organization can manage multiple locations and user accounts, with distinct roles assigned within the organization.
+Users can be linked to one or more locations to receive notifications about nearby donations.

 Matching Donations